jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 # For all

-## Is appropriate for adoption within a larger institutional context?
+## Is it appropriate for adoption within a larger institutional context?

 Yes!
 JupyterHub has been used at-scale for large pools of users, as well as complex and high-performance computing.
 For example, UC Berkeley uses